IriLrnr/ProjetoFinalJB/report/report.md

 ### Changes in the code

-Some functions of the implementation cannot be tested outside the simulation, and some problems, like agglutination, may appear as a “background mistake”.
+Some functions of the implementation cannot be tested outside the simulation, and some problems, like clustering, may appear as a “background mistake”.
 Those functions are the ones responsible for reproduction, positioning, and choosing partner.